Search

 Interested in the DLP Program?

 First, let me say that I am NOT paid to promote the Doctor of Law and Policy Program at Northeastern University, Graduate School of Education.
 I’ll also add that after I graduated, NEU asked me to come back and be a lecturer.
-I’m in my third year of teaching at NEU in doctoral and masters level courses, and I’m loving it.
-I’ve also mentored several students through the program, and I’m proud of those who I’ve mentored!
+I’m in my third fifth year of teaching at NEU in doctoral and masters level courses, and I’m loving it.
+I’ve also mentored several students from before they registered through the program, and on to graduation.
+I’m proud of those who I’ve mentored!

 That said, a whole lot of people interested in the program seem to find themselves at this web site.
 I think that’s mainly because Northeastern seems to do a good job keeping the program under wraps.
 Ahem.